-A total of six of ten sites had good water quality and can been described as having minimum degree of impairment and rarely depart from natural levels (Table 6.8).
-Three sites are fair for water quality with occasionally impaired characteristics that sometimes depart from desirable levels (Table 6.8).
-One site, LDT4, was considered to have marginal water quality which is frequently impaired with conditions that depart from desirable levels (Table 6.8).
+A total of six of ten sites had good water quality and can been described as having minimum degree of impairment and rarely depart from natural levels (Table 5.8).
+Three sites are fair for water quality with occasionally impaired characteristics that sometimes depart from desirable levels (Table 5.8).
+One site, LDT4, was considered to have marginal water quality which is frequently impaired with conditions that depart from desirable levels (Table 5.9).
 However, as mentioned above, that site LDT4, is more representative of a wetland than a flowing stream or river and thus are not accurate when comparing against PWQO and CWQG that are fitted for lakes, streams, and rivers.
-Table 6.8 should not be used in detailed for management (specifically for LDT4) but can give a brief insight to the water quality of the site.
-In conclusion, many of the watercourses that were monitored showed desirable levels that are on par with what is expect in natural settings.
+Table 5.9 should not be used for lake management without considering this context (specifically for LDT4), and can give a insight into the water quality of the sites.
+In conclusion, many of the watercourses that were monitored showed desirable levels that are on par with what is expected in natural settings.